peterjc/thapbi-pict/docs/examples/recycled_water/defaults.rst

 ----------------------------

-First, we will run the THAPBI PICT pipeline command with largely default settings, other than including the metadata about the water samples.
-Note that this dataset has no blanks or negative controls, so must trust to the default minimum abundance threshold.
+First, we will run the THAPBI PICT pipeline command with largely default settings (including the default database and primers), other than including the metadata about the water samples.
+Note that this dataset has no blanks or negative controls, so we must trust the default minimum abundance threshold.

 The key values which we will be changing later are the primers and database.

-Assuming you have the FASTQ files in ``raw_data/``, run the pipeline command as follows, and you should get six output report files:
+Assuming you have the FASTQ files in ``raw_data/``, run the pipeline command as follows, and you should get the listed output report files:

 .. code:: console